OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 | preset      | false     | String | Variability Preset to used when resolving variability. |
 | error       | false     | String | The expected error that is thrown.                     |

+## Conformance Tests

+There are a variety of conformance tests for Variability4TOSCA implementations.
+The tests can be found in [https://github.com/OpenTOSCA/opentosca-vintner/tree/main/tests/resolver](https://github.com/OpenTOSCA/opentosca-vintner/tree/main/tests/resolver){target=_blank}.